 top of page

-Adult Lisp & R-Sound (Articulation) Therapy
+Adult Lisp Speech Therapy

 Articulation Therapy is appropriate for individuals who have differences in patterns of speech sound production.
-At SpeechAppeal, we most often work with adults on Lisp Therapy and R-Sound Remediation.
+At SpeechAppeal, we most often work with adults on Lisp and R-Sound Remediation.
 Adults are often incorrectly led to believe that articulation therapy past childhood is hopeless, but we're here to tell you otherwise!

 Articulation Therapy is not the same as speaking clearly, enunciating words or reducing mumbling (visit Professional Communication for more support with these concerns).